paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 (2) **Rounding fractions.—** — Subject to subsection (a), in making the computations under paragraph (1), any fraction shall be rounded to the nearest whole number.

-(3) **Treatment of officers serving outside coast guard.—** — The number of commissioned officers on the active duty promotion list below the rank of rear admiral (lower half) serving with other Federal departments or agencies on a reimbursable basis or excluded under [section 324(d) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section324/d&num=0&edition=prelim) shall not be counted against the total number of commissioned officers authorized to serve in each grade.
+(3) **Treatment of officers serving outside coast guard.—** — The number of commissioned officers on the active duty promotion list below the rank of vice admiral serving with other Federal departments or agencies on a reimbursable basis or excluded under [section 324(d) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section324/d&num=0&edition=prelim) shall not be counted against the total number of commissioned officers authorized to serve in each grade.

 **(d) Use of Numbers; Temporary Increases.—** The numbers resulting from computations under subsection (c) shall be, for all purposes, the authorized number in each grade; except that the authorized number for a grade is temporarily increased during the period between one computation and the next by the number of officers originally appointed in that grade during that period and the number of officers of that grade for whom vacancies exist in the next higher grade but whose promotion has been delayed for any reason.